admsyn/ofxAudioUnit/readme.md

 Intro
 -----

-ofxAudioUnit is an addon for [openFrameworks](http://www.openframeworks.cc/) that lets you work with [Audio Units](http://en.wikipedia.org/wiki/Audio_Units) in an intuitive way.
+ofxAudioUnit is an addon for [openFrameworks](http://www.openframeworks.cc/) that lets you work with [Audio Units](http://en.wikipedia.org/wiki/Audio_Units).

 [Here's a demo of the examples](http://vimeo.com/41115496)